textileio/near-storage-bridge/README.md

-# Lock Box
+# Init Near

-Sign in with [NEAR] and lock funds for off-chain storage!
+Sign in with [NEAR] and start storing data on Filecoin!
 This contract and app were built with an [AssemblyScript] backend and a [React] frontend.

 # Quick Start